 It is essential for U.S. employers to understand how to complete Form I-129.
 U.S. Citizenship and Immigration Services (USCIS) can reject the petition if incomplete, and any mistakes can cause complications with the employee's visa status after the petition is approved.

-Part one of Form I-129 asks for information about the petitioner; in other words, the employer.
+Part 1 of Form I-129 asks for information about the petitioner; in other words, the employer.
 The foreign national employee is referred to as the "beneficiary" throughout Form I-129.

-Part two of Form I-129 asks for information about the nonimmigrant status being requested and the action the employer wants USCIS to take.
+Part 2 of Form I-129 asks for information about the nonimmigrant status being requested and the action the employer wants USCIS to take.
 The employer must enter the visa category requested (such as "H-1B" for a specialty worker) and check the basis for this classification.
 If this is a new job for a new employee, the basis for classification will be "new employment."
 "New employment" will also be the basis for classification if the employer is requesting a new visa classification for an existing employee.

 If the employee is continuing in the same job with no changes, the basis for classification will be "continuation of previously approved employment without change with the same employer."
 If there has been a non-material change to the job, like a new job title without a significant change in job duties, the basis for classification will be "change in previously approved employment."
 If there is a material change to the job, the basis for classification will be "amended petition."